The Second Doctors first adventure. The Power of the Daleks not only reinvented the character of the Doctor, but also his mortal enemies.

 Simply by including the Daleks the writers were able to have their cake and eat it too.
 They were able to make viewers wonder if this is the Doctor and then say yes it is simply by having the Doctors oldest enemies recognize him.

-What about the Daleks however isn’t that the reason we are here?
-Well the Daleks it could be argued change just as much as the Doctor himself!
+As for the Daleks, it could be argued change just as much as the Doctor himself!

 This story is written by David Whitaker who keeps up their hatred for other life forms which is their defining trait as well as their ruthlessness, but changes them in other drastic ways.